Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Kritajna.
 The practice of cultivating gratitude.

-Kundalini, or Kundalini-shakti.
-Sanskrit for “coiled power”, kundalini refers to the intelligent life force energy considered to exist in potential form coiled at the lowest psycho-energetic center of the body (the muladhara chakra).
+Kundalini, or Kundalini Shakti.
+Sanskrit for “coiled power”, kundalini refers to the dominant – often dormant – power within the body; an intelligent life force energy considered to exist in potential form coiled at the lowest psycho-energetic center of the body, the base of the spine (muladhara chakra).
 It is naturally awakened through certain meditation or yoga practices.
-It is a benevolent and powerful spiritual energy.
+It is a benevolent and powerful creative spiritual energy which is considered to be feminine in nature.

 Lama.
 The title for a highly esteemed Tibetan teacher of the Dharma; similar to the Sanskrit term, guru; historically used for venerated spiritual masters (example: the Dalai Lama).